arangodb/docs/3.7/transactions-transaction-invocation.md

 Additionally, *object* can have the following optional attributes:
-- *waitForSync*: boolean flag indicating whether the transaction is forced to be synchronous.
+- *waitForSync*: boolean flag indicating whether the transaction is forced to be synchronous. <!-- TODO: obsolete? -->
 - *lockTimeout*: a numeric value that can be used to set a timeout for waiting on collection locks.
 If not specified, a default value will be used.
-Setting *lockTimeout* to *0* will make ArangoDB not time out waiting for a lock.
+Setting *lockTimeout* to *0* will make ArangoDB not time out waiting for a lock. <!-- TODO: obsolete? -->
 - *params*: optional arguments passed to the function specified in *action*.

-The following attributes can be used for transactions in the RocksDB storage engine:

 - *maxTransactionSize*: transaction size limit in bytes

 Declaration of collections